octue/terraform-octue-twined-core/README.md

 ## Destruction
 > [!WARNING]
-> If the `deletion_protection` input is set to `true`, it must first be set to `false` in a `terraform apply` run before
+> If the `deletion_protection` input is set to `true`, it must first be set to `false` and `terraform apply` run before
+> running `terraform destroy` or any other operation that would result in the destruction or replacement of the cloud
-> running `terraform destroy`.
-Not doing this can lead to a state needing targeted Terraform commands and/or manual
+> storage bucket or event store BigQuery table.
+Not doing this can lead to a state needing targeted Terraform commands
-> configuration changes to recover from.
+> and/or manual configuration changes to recover from.

 Disable `deletion_protection` and run:
 ```shell